KarelPeeters/Kyanite/notes/Ideas.md

 ## Training

 * stochastic weight averaging
 * learning rate schedule
 * cyclic learning rate

-* use value estimate as training target instead of (only) the final value
+* use value estimate as training target instead of (only) the final value, see https://ala2020.vub.ac.be/papers/ALA2020_paper_18.pdf
+* policy learning
+* label smoothing (don't push the network to inf in softmax output layers)

 ## Loop infrastructure